-The reviewers must only agree to review manuscripts for which they have the required assessment expertise and which they can assess in a timely manner.
+The reviewers must only accept to review manuscripts that they are expert in and can assess them in a timely manner.

 In reviewing an article, the reviewer must respect the confidentiality of the review process and the rights of the authors of the articles.